IconHTML TagWriter 3.7.1

 The "title" attribute (also for the "AREA" tag) currently only works in the newest versions of Internet Explorer.

-BASE and BASEFONT: these tags must be in the file's header.
+BASE and BASEFONT: these tags must be in the file's header, but should not be used (especially BASEFONT) in new documents.

 IMG: the "align" property works in different ways according to the value: "left" and "right" align the picture relative to the page and make the text wrap around it, the other values define the vertical position of the image in the text.

-LINK: this tag was intended to have various uses, but currently it's only used to specify linked stylesheets.
+LINK: this tag is intended to have various uses, but it's mostly used to specify linked stylesheets.
 It must be in the file's header and can be set easily with the "Document properties" button (this only allows to set one LINK tag, but you can add supplemental LINK tags manually if necessary).

 META: META tags must be in the file's header.
 Most META tags can be set easily with the "document properties" button in the Tools&Settings palette.